College vs. University: How They Differ & How to Choose Between Them

 4. Research admission requirements.

-When it comes to transfer students, most institutions place considerable importance on overall grade point average (GPA) at the originating school as well as average grades in transferable courses.4 So take note of the GPA requirements for the school you plan to transfer to and even the program you want to take—some majors require higher GPAs than others.
+According to a 2019 report from the National Association for College Admission Counseling, when it comes to transfer students, most institutions place considerable importance on overall grade point average (GPA) at the originating school as well as average grades in transferable courses.
+So take note of the GPA requirements for the school you plan to transfer to and even the program you want to take—some majors require higher GPAs than others.
 In some cases, you can be admitted to the four-year college or university without actually being admitted to the program you're interested in.
 It's up to you to check if the admissions materials or deadlines are different.

 5. Look into scholarships for transfer students.